jax-ml/jax/docs/notebooks/xmap_tutorial.md

 ### Is my data replicated?
 Or partitioned?
 Where is it?

 Named axes also give us a neat way of reasoning about partitioning and replication.
-A value is partitioned over a mesh axis if an only if it has a named axis that has been mapped to that mesh axis in its shape.
+A value is partitioned over a mesh axis if and only if it has a named axis that has been mapped to that mesh axis in its shape.
 Otherwise, it will be replicated over all slices along that axis.

 For example, assume that we're in an `xmap` that had `axis_resources={'a': 'x', 'b': 'y'}` specified (i.e. we are running the computation over a 2D mesh with `x` and `y` axes with sizes 2 and 3 respectively).
 Then:
 * An array of type `f32[(5, 5), {}]` is completely replicated over the whole mesh.
 All devices store a local copy of the value.
-* An array of type `f32[(6,), {'a': 8}]` is partitioned over mesh axis `x`, beacuse it has `'a'` in its named shape, and `'a'` is mapped to `x`.
+* An array of type `f32[(6,), {'a': 8}]` is partitioned over mesh axis `x`, because it has `'a'` in its named shape, and `'a'` is mapped to `x`.
 It is replicated over mesh axis `y`.
 To put it differently, all devices in a slice of the mesh with the same `x` coordinate will store a local copy of a chunk of this array.
 But, mesh slices with different `x` coordinates will store different chunks of the data.
 * An array of type `f32[(), {'a': 8, 'c': 7}]` is partitioned just like in the previous case: split over the `x` mesh axis and replicated over the `y` axis.
 Named dimensions with no resources specified are no different than positional dimensions when considering partitioning, so `'c'` has no influence on it.
 * An array of type `f32[(), {'a': 8, 'b': 12}]` is completely partitioned over the whole mesh.
 Every device holds a distinct chunk of the data.